 History of the Benin Flag

-Due to the frequently-changing political climate, the flag has seen many changes over the years.
+Due to the frequently-changing political climate in Benin, the National Flag of Benin has seen many changes over the years.
 The current flag design was first adopted on November 16th, 1959 when the country gained independence as the Republic of Dahomey in 1960.
 In 1975, new leadership emerged who changed the countries name to People's Republic of Benin and changed the flag to a green flag with a red star in the upper left corner.
 In 1990, a revolution took place which toppled the leadership and restored the flag to its prior design.

-The current Benin flag is actually most accurately attributed to The People’s Republic of Benin which was formed as a multi-party democracy in 1991.
-The country retained the name of “Benin” which refers to an ancient African Empire that existed in the area.
+The red-colored rectangle of the Benin flag signifies the soil or the blood of the ancestors, the yellow color represents the savannas, and the green color is representative of palm trees.
+The current Benin flag is most accurately attributed to The People's Republic of Benin which was formed as a multi-party democracy in 1991.
+The country retained the name of "Benin" which refers to an ancient African Empire that existed in the area.

-Between 1900 and 1958, the area was part of a French colony and Benin is credited with being the first country to shift from dictatorship to democracy in the 1990's.
+Between 1900 and 1958, the area was part of a French colony.
+Benin is credited with being the first country to shift from dictatorship to democracy in the 1990's.
 The region initially suffered from several bouts of political instability including multiple military coups and dictatorship.

 The main export from Benin is cotton which contributes towards what little economic growth the region has enjoyed in recent years.
 This is set against a poor infrastructure and a political and public system that continues to suffer from corruption.
 The country has a large population and there are often tension points along its border with Burkina Faso concerning land disputes between rival communities.

 French is the country's official language but over half of the population speaks African dialects that include Bariba, Yoruba, Mina, and Dendi.
 English is also taught to secondary school students along with French as the countries two secondary languages.